lakras/matlab-to-julia/.github/ISSUE_TEMPLATE/bug-report--incorrect-translation.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A description of what the bug is.

 **MATLAB input**
-The MATLAB code that was incorrectly translated.
+The incorrectly translated MATLAB code.

 **Expected Julia output**
-The _correct_ Julia translation of the MATLAB code.
+The _correct_ Julia translation (not what the translator outputs).

-**To Reproduce**
-Any special steps to reproduce the failed translation, beyond copy/pasting the MATLAB input.
+**Comments, suggestions, and other helpful details** Any special steps to reproduce the failed translation, beyond copy/pasting the MATLAB input and clicking "translate."
+Anything else that might be helpful.

-**Comments, suggestions, and other helpful details**